 Who must report losses and when?

-Departments and statutory bodies are required to report losses to the Auditor-General under s.16 of the Financial and Performance Management Standard 2019 (FPMS).
+Under s.16 of the Financial and Performance Management Standard 2019 (FPMS), departments and statutory bodies must report losses to the Auditor-General.
 Local governments must report losses to the Auditor-General under s.307A of the Local Government Regulation 2012 (LG regulation).

 Under both the FPMS and the LG regulation, the losses entities need to report to the Auditor-General are those that: